nikiimisal/wordpress_basic/README.md

       word press install through LEMP server
-      start a aws service or any services.. open any terminal  and first upon download related software.. such as nginx , mariadb (mariadb105-server), sql (sql-fpm) fpm is a key component or a package manager of sql. and start the softwers to command
+      start a aws service or any services.. open any terminal  and first upon download related software.. such as nginx , mariadb (mariadb105-server), sql (sql-fpm) fpm is a key component or a package manager of sql,and also download php-mysqli connector. and start the softwers to command